 When you go outside your normal and look for new experiences, you open yourself up.
 You discover new ways to do things, new places to do them, and new skills to use.
 You find solutions that you wouldn’t have come up with any other way.
 You learn more about yourself and the world around you.

-Your environment shapes your self-confidence, so don’t be afraid to look around at your life and make some changes.
-Changing your environment can boost your self-esteem, don’t miss it.
-Surround yourself with people and experiences that build up your self- esteem and make you happy.
+If you change your environment it will boost your self esteem.
+Don’t be afraid to look around at your life and make some changes.
+Surround yourself with people and experiences that build up your self esteem and make you happy.